Clubs & Organizations

 An honorary society providing recognition for exemplary participation in high school theatre program.
 Students must be invited to join through involvement in theatrical activities at school.
 The troupe engages in community service and supports theatrical productions at HCRHS.
 To become a member you must earn enough points through work on at least two full length plays.
 You must also work at least once in 2 of the 3 areas: A. performance; B. set construction/running crew; C. business management/publicity.
 Though it is theoretically possible to be admitted as a Freshman, most are admitted as Sophomores or Juniors.
 For the best chance, start working on plays right away in your Freshman year.
 Meetings are once a month in room 216.

 Activities include organizing staff for assigned sections, creating unique layouts, taking pictures, editing, participating in school-wide yearbook distribution in June and writing articles to produce a 450-page yearbook.
 This is a year-long activity and meeting frequency depends on an individual's assignment within the club.
-Meetings are every Friday during Block 5 in the IMC and Room 102.
-Meeting time will be longer on Fridays prior to a scheduled submission date
+Meetings are every Friday during Block 5 in the IMC.

 French Honor Society